-Honda warns against ‘stupid’ loans
+Honda warns against ‘stupid’ auto loans for sales gains

 A top U.S. executive at Honda Motor Co. said competitors are doing “stupid things” to boost auto sales, including making seven-year-long car loans that harm buyers.